imfd-stroemungsmechanik/introduction-into-cfd/2_mesh_generation/2_cartesianMesh.md

 maxCellSize 10;
 ```

-There are only two entries required for creating a mesh:
+These two settings are at least required for creating a mesh:
  - `surfaceFile`: Name of the geometry file in the case folder, here `buildings.obj`.
  - `maxCellSize`: Maximum cell size in meters for creating the mesh.